dbursztynowski/5g-taskforce/looptest/README.md

 # 1. Enabling InPlacePodVerticalScaling

-If InPlacePodVerticalScaling is enabled in your cluster you can skip this section and go to [Testing in-place pod scaling](#testing-in-place-scaling-of-pods).
+If InPlacePodVerticalScaling has already been enabled in your cluster you can skip this section and go directly to [Testing in-place pod scaling](#testing-in-place-scaling-of-pods).
 This is the case if you installed k3s cluster using our [Ansible guide](https://github.com/dbursztynowski/k3s-taskforce/tree/master/pi-cluster-install).
 Otherwise follow the rest of this section.

 ## 1.1.
 Enable during k3s installation

-The easiest way is to install k3s with featureGate InPlacePodVerticalScaling enabled.
-For example for control nodes:
+The easiest way is to install k3s with featureGates InPlacePodVerticalScaling enabled.

+For control nodes run the following (for in-place vertical scaling only the lines with feature-gates matter, and remaining options depend on your specific installation):

 ```
 curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=v1.32.3+k3s1   INSTALL_K3S_EXEC="server --write-kubeconfig-mode 644 \